Molmed/epiqc/README.md

 # epiqc scripts

-Anders & Jessica's scripts for analysis and visualization of EPI-QC methylation data.
+Scripts for data processing, analysis and visualization of EpiQC methylation data.